Our Aim

 Why GCBC

 Nearly half of our global gross domestic product depends on nature, and yet biodiversity is disappearing quicker than at any time throughout history.
 Preserving biodiversity can regulate the environment and ensure a habitable planet.
-The GCBC funds research related to the biodiversity – climate – livelihood nexus that can improve climate mitigation and adaptation, enhance resilience and support livelihoods.
+GCBC funds research on the biodiversity–climate–livelihood nexus to advance climate mitigation and adaptation, strengthen resilience, and support sustainable livelihoods.

 GCBC builds on the UK’s Dasgupta Review and helps countries achieve a nature-positive future by supporting commitments made by the UK government at the 26th United Nations Climate Change Conference and the 15th UN Biodiversity Conference, as well as supporting delivery of the Sustainable Development Goals.